nmolaei7878/NoteBook/README.md

 - if you update state based on the pervious update always do it with callback.
 - wrap your state fns with another function and passed it to on click, to prevent creating it every time.
+- requestAnimationFrame will run before paint, and recive a callback as parameter.